quickvm/proxmox-provider/README.md

 # QuickVM Proxmox Provider

 The QuickVM Proxmox Provider enables your Proxmox VE host to work as a provider for the QuickVM service.
-This script automates the setup of an LXC container running the QuickVM provider service, complete with proper API authentication and resource management.
+This script automates the setup of an LXC container running the QuickVM provider service.

 ## Overview